 After eight appearances in all competitions, he did indeed return to QPR, on loan, but yet again made just one start as the London outfit turned down the chance to make the transfer permanent.

-If Morrison’s career had been turbulent up to that point, his latest move came completely from left field as he moved to Mexico to join Atlas.
+If Morrison’s career had been turbulent up to that point, his second loan move from Lazio came completely from left field as he joined Mexican outfit Atlas.

 The side were languishing towards the bottom of Liga MX, but Morrison was given the chance to play regular first-team football and described the spell as “the time of my life — playing well, great weather, great lifestyle”.

 Another return to Lazio brought about the same lack of prospects and first-team opportunities, but Morrison was given the chance to train with rising Swedish side Ostersunds in February 2019, and it was later confirmed he had signed a short-term deal with the club.

 He had held talks with Rangers manager Steven Gerrard and there was interest from Championship clubs, but he decided against a move to a side in the middle of their season due to a lack of match fitness.

 “I like what the club have said,” he told The Times.
 “They’ve got an English sporting director [David Webb] and an English coach [Ian Burchnall].
 That’s a plus.